-Our staff is committed to safeguards that protect your genetic materials.
+Our staff is committed to storage safeguards that protect your genetic material

-Although the specific events surrounding these tragedies are still unknown, there are several things that we do know.
-We all know that, in the forty years since the birth of the first IVF baby, physicians and IVF laboratory personnel have been devoted to developing systems that both anticipate and prevent a tragedy such as this.
-As a result, despite performing over 150,000 IVF cycles in over 500 IVF laboratories in the US every year, events such as these are extremely rare.
+All IVF laboratories have some level of systems in place to safeguard against an event, such power outages or weather events, that could potentially affect thousands of frozen embryos, sperm and eggs.
+In the forty years since the birth of the first IVF baby, physicians and IVF laboratory personnel have been devoted to developing systems that both anticipate and prevent any tragedy that could affect stored genetic material.
+With over 150,000 IVF cycles in over 500 IVF laboratories in the US every year, catastrophic events that actually harm frozen genetic material are extremely rare.

-There are many reasons for this, including the fact that physicians and IVF laboratory personnel from around the world work together to share best practices for laboratory safety and security.
+Fertility physicians and IVF laboratory personnel from around the world work together to share best practices for laboratory safety and security.
 We also work closely with industry to design better storage tanks and early detection systems that can immediately alert us to any potential problem.
-Each of our laboratories is certified and licensed by federal and state agencies that regularly review our policies and procedures.
+Additionally, each of our laboratories is certified and licensed by federal and state agencies that regularly review our policies and procedures.
 As part of this process, IVF laboratories are subjected to regular as well as surprise inspections by CAP, CLIA, and the FDA.

-First of all, it is important to understand how frozen embryos are stored.
-Rather than storing them in freezers that require electricity and are subject to a variety of potential mechanical issues, power outages, and/or unanticipated defrost cycles, frozen embryos are stored in large insulated tanks.
-These tanks have an outer layer of stainless steel that surrounds many layers of thick insulation.
+First of all, it is important to understand how frozen genetic materials are stored.
+Rather than storing them in freezers that require electricity and are subject to a variety of potential mechanical issues, power outages, and/or unanticipated defrost cycles, our storage safeguards dictate that frozen embryos, eggs and sperm are stored in large insulated tanks surrounded by liquid nitrogen.
+These cryotanks have an outer layer of stainless steel that surrounds many layers of thick insulation.
 This insulation is necessary, as liquid nitrogen has a temperature of -321O Fahrenheit.
 At this temperature, cellular metabolism ceases, which explains why embryos, eggs and sperm can be successfully frozen for many years and can still function normally after they are thawed.

 While we do store embryos, sperm and eggs here at Fertility Answers, it is only for short periods of time.
-For long term storage, all specimens are sent to our long-term storage site with Ovation Fertility.
+For long term storage, all specimens are sent to a long-term storage site operated by our lab partner, Ovation Fertility.
 Ovation has built a secured site specifically for long term storage, equipped with state of the art onsite and 24-hour video monitoring.
 The site is staffed by experienced personnel dedicated to ensuring the safety and security of the embryos.